 - Direct interactions.
 You may give us your Identity, Contact and Financial Data by filling in forms on our websites or by corresponding with us by post, phone, email, social media or otherwise.
 This includes personal data you provide when you:

-- register as a client or user of our services;
+- register as a client or user of our Sites or services;

-- create an account on our website or with one of our services (StoryTagger account);
+- create an account on our Sites or with one of our services (StoryTagger account or Campaign ID);

 - request marketing to be sent to you;